marmelab/ZeroDollarHomePage/doc/BLOCKCHAIN_SETUP.md

 The API will remain the same in all cases: the point is to run a blockchain and create a node which communicate with your application through RPC protocol.

-See [configurations files](../config/default.js) for more informations.
+See [configurations files](../config/default.js) for more details.

 ## Eris Industries

 The default blockchain provider, it runs a sandbox blockchain with Docker.

 [Install the `eris` command tool](https://docs.erisindustries.com/tutorials/getting-started/), then you can simply run:

 ```bash
 # Install and run a blockchain called 'zerodollar' and send smart contracts into